Higher Voice Instructors

 Tiffany received her Master’s of Music in vocal performance from West Virginia University where some of her of her most memorable graduate work performances include the partial roles of Mrs. Ford in The Merry Wives of Windsor, Carmen in Carmen, and Frauenliebe und Leben.
 Tiffany has also performed with the Pittsburgh Savoyards as the title role in Princess Ida and Constance in The Sorcerer.

-“I first started going to Tiffany at age 12 and I had no prior experience.
+I first started going to Tiffany at age 12 and I had no prior experience.
 She taught me how to use my voice and pushed me to become the singer I am today.
-3 years ago the thought of getting up on a stage and singing was terrifying, but now I find it exciting-thanks to Tiffany!
-She had me sing during open stage by getting me out of my comfort zone.
-Tiffany has been an amazing teacher in my singing journey and I am forever thankful for her lessons.” ~Ava Kasper
+3 years ago, the thought of getting up on a stage and singing was terrifying, but now I find it exciting thanks to Tiffany!
+She had me sing during Open Mic Night by getting me out of my comfort zone.
+Tiffany has been an amazing teacher in my singing journey, and I will forever be thankful for her lessons.” ~Ava Kasper, High School Student

 Kate Manuel